fenago/spark-dev3600/Lab1/Lab_1.md

 ![](../images/4.png)

-**Note:** Solutions are also in the file Lab2_1.scala from which you can copy and paste into the Interactive shell.
+**Note:** Solutions are also in the file Lab2_1.scala from which you can copy and paste in interactive shell.

 1. auctionRDD.first